Say hello to one of my new favorite sides – parmesan roasted parsnips!

 instructions

-- Preheat the oven to 425 degrees Fahrenheit and line 2 baking sheets with parchment paper.
+- Preheat the oven to 400 degrees Fahrenheit and line 1-2 large baking sheets with parchment paper.

 - Prep your parsnips.
 Peel parsnips and cut them into even-sized matchsticks.
 If you have very large parsnips with a fibrous inside, cut that part out.
-Toss with oil and salt and pepper, making sure to fully coat.
-I like to do this on the baking pan to save a dish.
+Toss with oil, dried parsley, dried thyme, salt, and pepper, making sure to coat fully.
+I like to do this on the baking pan to save a dish, but you can also do it in a large bowl.

 - Roast parsnips.
-Spread out parsnips on your baking sheets, making sure they are not crowded and leaving some room for airflow.
-Roast for 30-35 minutes, flipping/stirring once around the 20-minute mark.
+Spread parsnips on your baking sheets in a single layer, ensuring they are not crowded and leaving room for airflow.
+Roast for 30 minutes, flipping/stirring once around the 20-minute mark.
 Remove from the oven and move to one large baking sheet in an even layer.
 Sprinkle with parmesan cheese.
 Roast for another 5 minutes until the cheese is browned and crispy and the parsnips are tender.

 - Enjoy!
 Serve as is or garnish with some fresh herbs.